Abra… cad… Abra!

 “The Chapel of the Cartwheels.”
 It was utterly chic and redolent of the French heritage and sensibilities of the Gaston family, in particular of Monsignor GG…

-The Lizares-Alunan [ Don Efigenio Lizares y Treyes and Dona Enrica Alunan y Labayen ] mansion, Talisay.
-It was well-maintained, High Negrense Elegance as Sonny Tinio had always raved about.
+The Lizares-Alunan [ Efigenio Lizares y Treyes and Enrica Alunan y Labayen ] mansion, Talisay.
+It was well-maintained, high Negrense elegance as Sonny Tinio had always raved about.

 What was fun was that very loud rock music was booming from a bedroom of that 19th century house, causing everything to jiggle and wiggle… including the termites I thought.

 The Lizares-Villasor residence [ originally the Panlilio-Lizares ], Talisay.
 A nice 1950s house.
-There was a luminous Fernando Amorsolo portrait of the Panlilio-Lizares matriarch, Dona Encarnacion Lizares de Panlilio [ daughter of "Tana Dicang" Dona Enrica Alunan de Lizares ], who married Don Adriano Panlilio y Tizon from faraway Mexico, Pampanga.
+There was a luminous Fernando Amorsolo portrait of the Panlilio-Lizares matriarch, Encarnacion Lizares de Panlilio [ daughter of “Tana Dicang” Enrica Alunan de Lizares ], who married Adriano Panlilio y Tizon from faraway Mexico, Pampanga.

 “Balay Negrense,” the Gaston mansion, Silay.